Robbierayrob/not-alone/README.md

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the application running with the local emulators.

 The application is configured to work stably with the local Firebase emulators, providing a full development environment for testing all features including authentication, database operations, and cloud functions.

+## Troubleshooting and Debugging
+Due To Google Vertex Api limitations, some times you can get a "too many requests" error.
+This issue is not related to the application itself, but to the Google Vertex Api.
+The fix is to use the experiemental build on the website. which is deployed on Firebase and has not rate limites and is way faster.

 ## Features